drasticactions/BSkyOAuthTokenGenerator/README.md

+## This codebase is being updated in the [FishyFlip](https://github.com/drasticactions/FishyFlip/tree/develop/samples/OAuth) repo

 # BSkyOAuthTokenGenerator

 BSkyOAuthTokenGenerator is a simple .NET application for creating an OAuth token with [Bluesky](https://bsky.app) and the [ATProtocol](https://atproto.com/guides/overview).
 It can be useful for: